Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Methods

-Having more than two classes complicates the above computations (by requiring the computation of partial derivatives and solving transcendental equations) which precludes closed form results.
-There have been successful attempts in the past that iteratively compute the capacity for discrete stationary channel models.
+When there are more than two classes, the computations mentioned above become more complex as they require the calculation of partial derivatives and solving of transcendental equations.
+This complexity makes it impossible to obtain closed form results.
+In the past, there have been successful efforts to iteratively compute the capacity for discrete stationary channel models.

 For memoryless channels (independent choice of symbols) with finite input and output alphabets $\mathcal{X}$ and $\mathcal{Y}$ respectively, the capacity can be computed by the Blahut-Arimoto (BA) algorithm \cite{arimoto1972,blahut1972}.
 On the other hand, in a typical speller task, due to the formation of language and words, the source will inherently have memory.
 The Blahut-Arimoto algorithm was also extended to channels with memory and finite input alphabets and state spaces \cite{vontobel2004} such as Hidden Markov Models (HMM).
-However, modeling language with an HMM is quite challenging \cite{chiu2020} and can result in inordinate computation time and/or an approximation for the capacity.
+However, modeling language with an HMM is quite challenging \cite{chiu2020} and can result in inordinate computation time and/or only an approximation for the capacity.

-The BA algorithm is an iterative procedure which assumes an arbitrary input probability distribution function $P^0_X(x)$ in the beginning and optimizes it over multiple iterations \cite{Naja2009}.
-Let us express the non-normalized input distribution for $x_i \in \mathcal{X}$ at the $(k-1)$-th step $(k \geq 1)$ as
+We have employed a variant of the BA algorithm, which is an iterative procedure and assumes an arbitrary input probability distribution function $P^{(0)}_X(x)$ in the beginning and optimizes it over multiple iterations \cite{Naja2009}.
+Since access to the real channel transition statistics is unavailable, we used data to estimate transition probabilities as $\hat{p}_{i,j}$.
+Let us express the non-normalized estimated input distribution for $x_i \in \mathcal{X}$ at the $(k-1)$-th step $(k \geq 1)$ as